Joseph-Luper-Tsenum/DNA-Methylation-Analysis-Transcriptomics-Epigenetics-Project/README.md

-# DNA Methylation Analysis (Transcriptomics and Epigenetics Project)
+# CpG Methylation in Early Mouse Embryonic Development
+WGBS samples - (sequencing of the whole bisulfite genome)

 ### By Joseph Luper Tsenum